 - When due diligence would begin and what it would involve, and whether the seller will require a non-disclosure and confidentiality agreement before due diligence begins.

 Our clients have found it highly cost-effective for most or all of the foregoing issues to be addressed, in summary fashion, in a non-binding term sheet or letter of intent to be signed by the parties before substantial attorney time is devoted to negotiating and preparing definitive agreements for the transaction.
 This way, if our client and the other side agree on the term sheet, our client will have the comfort of having reached an agreement in principle on the general contours of the transaction before incurring significant attorneys’ fees to negotiate and prepare definitive agreements; and if the parties cannot agree on a term sheet or a letter of intent, our client is able to avoid the expense of having attorneys prepare drafts of definitive transaction documents that would ultimately be rejected by the other side.

-As a Stanford Law School graduate with over 40 years of legal experience, business attorney Alan S. Nopar has the legal knowledge, business acumen and professionalism to provide diligent representation to small- and medium-sized businesses and to entrepreneurs.
+As a Stanford Law School graduate with over 35 years of legal experience, business attorney Alan Nopar has the legal knowledge, business acumen and professionalism to provide extremely effective representation to small- and medium-sized businesses and to entrepreneurs.
 Alan is one of only is one of only five Bay Area attorneys selected for 2020, 2021 and 2022 to the list of Northern California Super Lawyers for Mergers & Acquisitions.